Conformal blocks, parahoric torsors and Borel-Weil-Bott: Introduction

 The landscape of parahoric torsors could be viewed in one single large frame.
 Our key tool for this is the setting of Hecke correspondences defined in \cite[8.2.1]{bs} (see \cite[\S 7.5, 7.6]{me} for details as well as \eqref{IwahoritoGstack} and \eqref{Heckemodification}).
+We make a finer examination of the Hecke-correspondence basing ourselves on the foundational work of Bruhat--Tits \cite{bt}.
+The term Hecke correspondences in the setting of moduli goes back to the early work of Narasimhan and Ramanan.

+The central theme in the article may be called a {\em reduction approach}, i.e., using the Hecke motif to reduce questions on parahoric stacks to those on the reductive (or hyperspecial parahoric) stack via the Iwahori stack.
+This reduction couples well with the uniformization theorem whereby, one has the flexibility to play with the base points for the atlases (denoted $A \subset X$) as well as the ramification points where the parahoric structures are prescribed (denoted $\cR \subset X$).
+These correspondences can be flipped around so that one can answer questions even on the reductive stack via the parahoric ones (see \cite{bpnr}).
+An illustration of this is in the proof of the propagation of vacua which makes it transparent.

+We note that this mobility across spaces via correspondences is not quite possible in the equivariant setting.
+The equivariant moduli space on a curve $Y$ when interpreted as a parahoric stack on the curve $Y/\Gamma$ now forgets the group $\Gamma$ and has the flexibility to utilise varying ramified covers $Y$ keeping the parahoric data constant, especially because this data is completely {\em local}.
+As an illustration of this phenomenon, we refer the reader to \S \ref{elaboration}.

-We make a finer examination of the Hecke-correspondence basing ourselves on the foundational work of Bruhat-Tits \cite{bt}.
-As applications, we prove the following: \begin{itemize} \item X.Zhu has shown (see \cite[Prop 4.1, and page 8]{zhu}) that the central charge morphism (see \S \ref{centralchargestack}) on the Picard of $\cM(\cG)$ is independent of the markings chosen in $X$. {\em We give a new proof of this result (see Theorem \ref{independence})}.
+As applications, we prove the following: \begin{itemize} \item X. Zhu has shown (see \cite[Proposition 4.1, and page 8]{zhu}) that the central charge morphism (see \S \ref{centralchargestack}) on the Picard group of $\cM(\cG)$ is independent of the base point chosen to define it. {\em In Corollary \ref{ccconstantcy}, we give a new proof of this result}.
 The characteristic of $k$ is arbitrary here.